owennwoodward/owennwoodward/README.md

 -- 🔭 Currently working with JavaScript, HTML, and CSS, and Mongo DB, Vue3, Node.js, C#, MySQL, .Net

--- 🌱 Looking to learn Python, react and many more
+-- 🌱 Looking to learn Python, react, typescript and many more

 -- 📫 I can be reached at www.linkedin.com/in/owen-woodward8 or owenwoodward555@gmail.com